LachlanGray/slim-ql/README.md

 5) ΨΥΧΗ (Psyché) - "Soul"
 ```

-which can be accessed in list form as `prompt`, e.g. you could end the `sample` segment with `return "".join(prompt)` and this is what the function would return.
+The prompt is a growing list which can be accessed as `prompt`, e.g. you could end the `sample` segment with `return "".join(prompt)` and this is what the function would return.

 ## TODO
-Everything so far was done in one night so there's plenty to add, and it probably has *surprise features*.
+Most of this was done in one night so there's plenty to add, and it probably has *surprise features*.

 Some things:
+- documentation (will do it when I'm back)
-- Allow control of generation parameters (temperature, device, etc) and models throughout the prompt
+- Dynamic control of generation parameters
-- Make llm calls through a wrapper so it's easy to use any kind of model and not just GGML compiled ones
-- Regex (`matches`) constraint
+- Regex constraints
-- Role tags for chat models